Published September 2013

 In the ASA Brief Bank, there is an example of a motion for bail pending appeal, which Chief Counsel Joe Elford on behalf of Michael Teague, and which was ultimately unfortunately, unsuccessful.
 The initial motion for bail pending appeal is made to the federal District Court.
 If the court denies the motion, an immediate appeal can be filed with the Ninth Circuit.

 The reason why most federal defendants are unable to win these types of motions is because the legal presumption shifts against them after sentencing.
 Prior to sentencing, there is a presumption that a federal defendant is entitled to release, unless the government can demonstrate that the person is a danger to the community or a flight risk.
 However, after sentencing, especially for drug offenses, the presumption shifts and it now becomes incumbent upon the defendant to demonstrate to the court by clear and convincing evidence that he is not a flight risk and not a danger to the community.
 The defendant must also show that he or she has some colorable, non-frivolous issue for appeal.

-Q. Will I be able to use medical marijuana while on federal Supervised Release?
+Q. Will I be able to use medical cannabis while on federal Supervised Release?

 Q. If local law enforcement participated in the federal raid, can I sue the locality based on the cooperation in civil court, and will that help with my federal case?